20revsined/PhoneBook/README.md

 or `git clone https://github.com/20revsined/PhoneBook.git` (using the web URL) on your command line.
 If you prefer the GitHub CLI, using the following command: `gh repo clone 20revsined/PhoneBook`.

-2. After opening the files in an IDE, navigate to the `PhoneBook` directory (if you're not there already) and run the following command on your command line: `chmod +x bin/phonebook_install`, which will make the phonebook_install script executable.
+2. After opening the files in an IDE, run the following command on your command line: `chmod +x bin/phonebook_install`, which will make the phonebook_install script executable.
 This will allow you to run this script, which will install the necessary dependencies for this project.
 If you don't have permission to run this command, run `sudo chmod +x bin/phonebook_install`.

-4. Then, run the following command, `./bin/phonebook_install`, which will run the `phonebook_install` shell script.
+3. Then, run the following command, `./bin/phonebook_install`, which will run the `phonebook_install` shell script.
 If you run `python3 --version`, and your version is less than 3.10, see lines 7 and 8 in `phonebook_install` for a workaround.

-5. After installing of the necessary dependencies and the app itself, enter the virtual environment by typing:
+4. After installing of the necessary dependencies and the app itself, enter the virtual environment by typing:
 `source phonebook/env/activate`.
 You can leave the environment at any time by typing `deactivate` in your command line.

-6. To run the app, run the following command: `./bin/phonebook_run`.
+5. To run the app, run the following command: `./bin/phonebook_run`.
 To stop running the app, hit control + C in your command line.
+Make sure to allow incoming connections if prompted by your computer.
+To use the app, go to your favorite web browser and type the following for the URL: `localhost:8000`.

+## Database Shell Script Information
+If you want to reset the stored data in the database back to what it was, type the following in your command line (make sure you're in the PhoneBook directory): `./bin/phonebook_db reset`.

+If you want to delete the database, type the following in your command line (make sure you're in the PhoneBook directory): `./bin/phonebook_db delete`.
+Then, type the following to recreate it: `./bin/phonebook_db create` or `./bin/phonebook_db reset`.

 ## Important Note
 Please do not store any sensitive information in the database.